TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 Now you have a look two basic operations in C and analysed the compile code, lets look at Python which you may find easier to understand.

-Unlike C and other languages, Python doesn't need you to define data types, ints, floats, chars, string etc. and therefore is consider loose typed.
+Unlike C and other languages, Python doesn't need you to define data types, ints, floats, chars, string etc. and therefore is considered loosely typed.

 Select Python from the drop down list in the window 1, top right.
 Or go here...[https://godbolt.org/z/7dbb69Gxh](https://godbolt.org/z/7dbb69Gxh)